plone/training/ttw/rapido.rst

 .. only:: not presentation

-    The YAML file allows to declare elements.
+    The YAML file allows us to declare elements.
-    The Python files allows to compute the element value using a function named after the element id.
+    The Python files allows computing the *element value* using a function named after the element id.
     And the HTML file can display elements using the curly-brackets notation.
     The 3 files must have the same name (only the extensions change).